Here are some best practices for protecting yourself from COVID-19 viral infection Corrie Marinaro, ND.

-- Understanding your individual risk and how to make the immune system work smarter, not harder
+- Understanding your individual risk and how to make the immune system work smarter, not harder.

-- Review best lifestyle practices for your immune system including nutrition, rest and exercise recommendations
+- Review best lifestyle practices for your immune system, including nutrition, rest, and exercise recommendations.

-- Review immune-supportive nutrients including Vitamin D, Zinc, Vitamin C and Vitamin A
+- Review immune-supportive nutrients including Vitamin D, Zinc, Vitamin C, and Vitamin A.

-- Discuss probiotics as their own category of immune support
+- Discuss probiotics as their own category of immune support.

-This not only means that you are more likely to become infected, but that your reaction to the infection will be more inflammatory and less effective.
-That doesn’t mean that you cannot protect yourself from infection with COVID-19, it just means that you need a more specific approach.
-For this type of immune system, it becomes very important to keep resting levels of inflammation low.
+This not only means that you are more likely to become infected but that your reaction to the infection will be more inflammatory and less effective.
+That doesn’t mean that you cannot protect yourself from infection with COVID-19.
+It just means that you need a more specific approach.
+For this type of immune system, it becomes important to keep resting levels of inflammation low.

-To minimize the potential for life-threatening inflammatory symptoms such as respiratory distress from COVID-19, we must take steps in lifestyle, nutrient support and pharmaceutical or natural interventions to keep an otherwise-irritated immune system calm.
-If you use natural or pharmaceutical methods to control inflammation such as anti-histamine herbs or medications, low-dose steroids or anti-inflammatories, inhalers or the like, now is NOT the time to stop.
+To minimize the potential for life-threatening inflammatory symptoms such as respiratory distress from COVID-19, we must take steps in lifestyle, nutrient support, pharmaceuticals, or natural interventions to keep an otherwise irritated immune system calm.
+If you use natural or pharmaceutical methods to control inflammation, such as anti-histamine herbs, medications, low-dose steroids, anti-inflammatories, inhalers, or the like, now is NOT the time to stop.

 Please note that the following strategies to keep inflammation levels calm apply to both healthy and immunocompromised individuals.

-Nutrition: this is particularly challenging in the COVID-19 pandemic as we are being asked to shop minimally.
+This is particularly challenging in the COVID-19 pandemic as we are being asked to shop minimally.
 However, vegetables can be bought frozen or stored appropriately to maximize shelf life.
 Healthy starches such as whole grains and tubers can be maintained in the pantry or cold storage.

 Foods that assist the immune system: